mchcorp/rva-reporting-engine/README.md

 > python3 --version
 ```
 **After this you will need to use update-alternatives for python3 to make this new version of Python3 the version in use on the machine.**
+**You may need to run 'sudo update fix-broken install' as well and then rerun some of these commands**

 <a name='getting-started'></a>